AlariCode/nestjs-rmq/README.md

 Additionally, you can use optional parameters:

 -   **queueName** (string) - Queue name which your microservice would listen and bind topics specified in '@RMQRoute' decorator to this queue.
 If this parameter is not specified, your microservice could send messages and listen to reply or send notifications, but it couldn't get messages or notifications from other services.
+If you use empty string, RabbitMQ will generate name for you.
     Example:

 ```typescript